University of Zagreb: University

 The Faculty of Medicine was not put into function in 1874; it had to wait until 1917.
 The Faculty of Philosophy served as the general scientific faculty.
 Since 1876 it had geology, botany, physics, mathematics, and chemistry; since 1877 zoology; since 1882 pharmacy; since 1883 geography.

 In 1860, the Royal Agriculture and Forestry College was founded in Križevci.
 In 1898, the Academy of Forestry (Šumarska akademija) was founded as part of the Faculty of Philosophy, which encompassed all technical studies.
 In 1919, this school became the Faculty of Husbandry and Forestry.

 In 1919, the School of Technology (Tehnička visoka škola) was founded, which was transformed into a university faculty in 1926.
 Also in 1919 the School of Veterinary Medicine (Veterinarska visoka škola) was founded; it transformed into a university faculty in 1925.
-From 1920 to 1924 shortly existed Faculty of Eastern Orthodox Theology.
+From 1920 to 1924 shortly existed Faculty of Eastern Orthodox Theology with idea to establish it appearing for the first time already in 1861.